Table of Contents

 Since NASH is not treated surgically as part of US standard care, researchers will not be able to find usable portions of NASH liver removed from living patients, with the exception of cases severe enough to require transplantation.
 Very few clinics perform biopsies on NASH or NAFLD, but in the limited number of instances when a biopsy is performed, the entire tissue sample is typically exhausted in the diagnostic procedures.

-Thus, NASH specimens available to researchers come almost entirely from either 1) liver explants (livers with NASH that have been removed from patients in the process of transplantation), and 2) postmortem donors.
-Liver explants are difficult to obtain, but because they are so large, each will yield a significant number of FFPE and frozen tissue samples.
-Liver samples from postmortem donors, even if they do not evidence NASH, can be used as normal controls.
-However, such samples are rarely completely normal, often showing signs of fibrosis or related indications.
-Note that it would be unreasonable to expect samples from young and healthy donors as such individuals don’t typically die or require liver transplants.
+Thus, NASH specimens available to researchers come almost entirely from either 1) liver biopsies 2) liver explants (livers with NASH that have been removed from patients in the process of transplantation).
+Liver explants are difficult to obtain, but because the liver is a large organ, each explant will yield a significant number of FFPE and frozen tissue samples.
+Lab-Ally does have access to good numbers of explant cases and these samples are often well annotated with clinical information, but unfortunately explant material is expensive.
+3) Postmortem donors.
+Liver samples from postmortem donors, that do not show evidence NASH, can be used as normal controls.
+However, such samples are rarely completely normal, as the donors are often older, and livers from older individuals may show signs of fibrosis hemochromatosis (accumulation of iron) or related indications like ASH.
+“True” normal liver samples from young and healthy donors are hard to find since such individuals don’t typically die or require liver transplants.

 Another challenge with obtaining liver specimens is that liver tissue often degrades rapidly after death as the liver is full of enzymes that can cause hemolysis/autolysis.
 Thus, low postmortem intervals (PMIs) and good quality control by a pathologist are extremely important to produce high quality liver samples that can be used by researchers.
 Lab-Ally has a world class pathologist on-site who checks all liver specimens before shipment to researchers in order to ensure excellent quality control.